focusaurus/peterlyons.com-zola/content/problog/2024-04-kipra-keyboard.md

 I did 2 iterations so far and there's still more tweaking to do.
 The shape is still not quite ideal and I'd like to maybe add magnets, but these are workable for the moment.

+{{ figureflickr(url="https://live.staticflickr.com/65535/53691841990_db5976a4bb_k_d.jpg" caption="palm rest clips to the case wall but can easily detach for travel") }}

 ## Hoping for firmware bliss

 My sofle has some nuisances that I suspect are either firmware or MCU issues.
 The one-shot shift key has a bug that makes it a 2-shot if you roll 2 letters quickly, which I do constantly starting sentences with "The" and it's a nuisance.
 Also the right half goes comatose somewhat regularly and needs a reset.
 Also my one-shot layer key stops working for 2 specific keys after a while which is bizarre.
 Actually debugging those I think would be pretty tricky, so I'm hopefully these new kipras don't have those issues.
-So far the evidence is that they are all good.
+So far the evidence is that the 2-shot mod bug seems to still be there but the other issues are gone.

-## Build guide
+## Build guide coming soon

 When I built the second keeb, I took photos throughout the process so I could create a detailed build guide.
 This is probably mostly going to be for me to reference, but if anyone else ends up ordering some PCBs, this will help them get it soldered up correctly.